-Pregnant women want their ideas, opinions and questions to be heard so that they will ultimately be an integral part of the decision making process in regards to their care.
+Pregnant women want their ideas, opinions, and questions to be heard and to be an integral part of the decision making process in regards to their care.
 Want to know the pros and cons of a labor in auction?
 Doulas, midwives, and other birth professionals can help parents use the B.R.A.I.N. acronym tool to figure out what to do next.

-Research has shown that the more a woman is part of the decision-making process during birth, she will be happier and more satisfied after her birth, no matter the type of birth or birth outcome.
+Research has shown that the more a woman is part of the decision-making process during birth, the more she will be happier and more satisfied after her birth, no matter the type of birth or birth outcome.

 “It is also suggested that active involvement of pregnant woman in decision-making process for the delivery method will increase the rate of vaginal birth after c-section and decrease c-section rate and improve the degree of maternal satisfaction after delivery.”

-Plain and simple, if a woman is ignored she will be unhappy about her experience giving birth, which can have long lasting consequences in the way she mothers, her self-esteem and future pregnancies (among other things).
+Plain and simple, if a woman is ignored and steamrolled, she will be unhappy about her experience giving birth.
+This dissatisfaction can have long lasting consequences in the way she mothers, her self-esteem, and future pregnancies.

 Clarify the Problem